apisuomi/apisuomi-2.0/swagger/catalogue/README.md

 * Remove/update API (owned by authenticated user)
 * Unpublish/unpublish API (owned by authenticated user)
 * Remove comment from API (owned by authenticated user)
+* disable commenting/rating for API (owned by authenticated user)

 ## Specifications
 Machine readable API Spec (swagger 2.0) in [swaggerhub](https://swaggerhub.com/api/kyyberi/APISuomi-2.0-catalogue-api/0.1) and in this repository.